NYC police training to be overhauled after custody death

 Robert Nardoza, a spokesman for U.S. Attorney Loretta Lynch, wrote in an email that Lynch's office was "closely following investigative developments in this tragic case."

-The district attorney in Staten Island and the police department's internal affairs bureau are investigating the circumstances surrounding Garner's death.
+The district attorney in Staten Island and the police department's internal affairs bureau are investigating Garner's death.

-Garner's wife and mother were leading a candlelight vigil on Staten Island on Tuesday night ahead of his funeral in Brooklyn on Wednesday.
+Garner's relatives were joined by about 100 supporters from across the city, including several city council members, in a candlelight vigil on Staten Island on Tuesday night ahead of his funeral in Brooklyn on Wednesday.
+A few of the police officers in attendance bowed their heads to join in the prayers.

+"There is a legacy," Ellisha Flagg, Garner's sister, said when asked about Bratton's announcement.
+"I hope to see better for everybody.
+Nobody should be hurting no one."

+Many supporters shouted the phrase, "This will end today," echoing some of Garner's frustrated last words heard in his videotaped argument with police.

 (Additional reporting by Natasja Sheriff and Joseph Ax; Editing by Eric Walsh)